antonvw/wex/ROADMAP.md

 # roadmap
+- block mode ce
+- on_key_down
+  insert_mode
+  ar::parse_symbol

+- the OS line endings do not have a checkbox

+- improve ui lib

 - use new wxWidgets functionality, use wxUILocale, improve wex::app
 - linux crash when startup outside git repo
   - and print setup asserts